kjh311/caffeine_buddy/README.md

  ##Minimup Viable Product

-[ ] "Caffeine Buddy" will find the closest Energy Drink / Coffee to my location, displayed with markers on Google maps as well as a list filtered by distance / cost.
+[x] "Caffeine Buddy" will find Energy Drink / Coffee stores, displayed with markers on Google maps as well as a list.

-[ ]  As a user I want to be able to log in to verify my identity.
+[x]  As a user I want to be able to log in to verify my identity.

-[ ] As a user I want to be able to enter my zip code or use a "Find Me" button that will find my location on Google Maps
+[x] As a user I want to be able to use a "Find Me" button that will find my location on Google Maps

-[ ] As a user I want to be able to update prices of drinks, as well as add new locations.
+[x] As a user I want to be able to update prices of drinks, as well as add new locations.
 Full CRUD.

  ##Icebox Features

  [ ] As a user I want to have a drop down menu (alphabetical order) to choose my favorite brand of energy drink / coffee to perform a custom search.
 Perhaps each drink has a picture icon next to it.

- [ ] Once I click on a Google Marker / list result, I will be shown driving directions to destination.
+ [x] Once I click on a Google Marker / list result, I will be shown driving directions to destination.

  [ ] Once I click on a Google Marker / list result, I will be shown the user name that created the information, as well as the other options the store has for sale.